REPORT: Lions go down to the Highlanders in Dunedin

 It was the tale of two kickers after that with Banks slotting what turned out to be the match-winning penalty with seven minutes to go while Daly missed a long-range attempt which could have given the tourists the win on 78th minute.

-With only 11 days before the against the and the Maoris next on the Lions’ way on Saturday, Warren will be looking for certainties quickly if they want to have any chance of repeating their feat of 2013.
+With only 11 days before the against the All Blacks and the Maoris next on the Lions’ way on Saturday, Warren will be looking for certainties quickly if they want to have any chance of repeating their feat of 2013.

 Jack Nowell makes an early break.